-- 1. Only tuition fees may be charged for enrolling as a student in the programme. - 2.
-In order to be able to follow the programme, it is necessary to purchase certain instructional (support) materials.
-The cost thereof, to be borne by the student, are expected to amount to approximately € 2000,- per academic year.
-This concerns the following instructional (support) materials: - a. textbooks; - b. one (or several) device(s) to be able to follow the programme's (online) education and take online tests, as well as an appropriate internet connection for that purpose; - c.
-Software licences - 3.
-Excursions and working visits may form part of the educational programme.
-This may involve costs for the student. - 4.
+- 1. Only tuition fees may be charged for enrolling as a student in the program. - 2.
+In order to be able to follow the program, it is necessary to purchase certain instructional (support) materials.
+The cost thereof, to be borne by the student, are expected to amount to approximately € 800 per academic year.
+This concerns the following instructional (support) materials: - a. textbooks; - b. one (or several) device(s) to be able to follow the program's (online) education and take online tests, as well as an appropriate internet connection for that purpose; - c. readers - 3.
+Excursions and working visits may form part of the educational program.
+This may involve costs for the student.
+It concerns the following excursions and working visits: - a.
+Introduction Camp: approx. € 75 - b. excursion to Jever (part of Terrorism & Counter-Terrorism Minor): approx. € 100 - c. study trips, e.g. Poland, Brussels, etc.: approx. € 100 200 - may be subject to change - 4.
 If the student is unable to pay these costs, referred to in paragraph 3 from this article, the student will be offered an equivalent alternative, aimed at achieving the same learning objectives.
-The related application procedure is described in the module description of the unit of study in question.
+The related application procedure is described in the semester manual of the unit of study in question.